 The Festival of Maintenance is a community event, run by volunteers.
 It happened for the first time in London, UK, on Saturday 22nd September 2018.

 We were inspired by discussions at Maker Assembly, where we discussed the sustainability of making, maker communities and maker spaces, and the way that innovation and new things are championed, whereas maintenance is often less visible, less valued – and yet essential.
 (Read more about that here: From Making to Maintaining)

 We want to make the Festival accessible to those most interested in maintenance – maintainers themselves in many cases! – and keep ticket prices as low as we can.
 If you’d like to attend the event but are unable to afford to, please send us an email explaining why you’d like to attend.
 We will have some tickets set aside for those who need them most, and/or who can help with the event (for instance by taking notes in some sessions, or transcribing recordings).

 Support the Festival

 If you can help with sponsorship, we’ll be able to support speakers (especially those from further afield) properly.
-We are particularly seeking sponsors for lunch, coffee/tea breaks, and for livestreaming support (both to our Northern friends at DoES Liverpool, and potentially to the internet more widely, and to create an online archive of the event.)
-Contact firstname.lastname@example.org to discuss sponsorship options.
+We are particularly seeking sponsors for lunch, coffee/tea breaks, and for livestreaming support and to create an online archive of the event.
+Contact email@example.com to discuss sponsorship options.

 The Festival of Maintenance in 2018 was made possible by our wonderful sponsors:

 The low recognition and reward for maintaining things that matter, compared to the kudos and resources for shiny new things, has long frustrated me.
 Inspired at a Maker Assembly event in December 2017, I instigated the Festival and it’s been great to see the energy and enthusiasm of others, working together to make this happen 🙂